MegaGigaAsbl/Demonstration-tqdl/README.md

     tqdm_5_solution.py   Default tqdm with DESC parameter
     tqdm_6_solution.py   Default tqdm with COLOUR parameter

-More options for the tqdm function can be found at:
+More options for the tqdm function can be found on:

     https://tqdm.github.io/docs/tqdm/